funcompbio/practical1/practical1.md

 permalink: /practical1/
 ---

+# Objectives

+The learning objectives for this practical are:

+ * Have your computer setup to work with the Unix command-line.
+ * Create directories and navigate through the Unix filesystem.
+ * Copy and move files.
+ * Use the Unix online manual.
+ * Remove files and directories.
+ * Explore file contents.
+ * Create your own GitHub profile.

 # Setup and background

 In this practical we will use some basic commands to navigate and manipulate the Unix file system.
 You